webmproject/libwebp/webp_js/README.md

 CMakeLists.txt is configured to build the WASM version when using the option WEBP_BUILD_WEBP_JS=ON.
-The compilation step will assemble the files 'webp_wasm.js', 'webp_wasm.wasm' in the webp_js/ directory.
+The compilation step will assemble the files 'webp_wasm.js' and 'webp_wasm.wasm' that you then need to copy to the webp_js/ directory.

 See webp_js/index_wasm.html for a simple demo page using the WASM version of the library.

 You will need a fairly recent version of Emscripten (at least 2.0.18, latest-upstream is recommended) and of your WASM-enabled browser to run this